Most parents find it most helpful to complete this assessment on behalf of their kid- but with their kid watching.

-Most parents find it helpful to complete this assessment with their child, although if they receive a low score, be warned: your kid might not be super happy!
+(Although, if they receive a low score, be warned: your kid might not be super happy! )

 Use the scale below to rate each statement: